Inshadowin/use-rects/README.md

 Allows you to quickly build dropdowns

+- `enable` - turns on/off calculation of postions.
+Turn on only, when you need it
 - `flip` - used to allow popup to change position if there is no space for original align
 - `pessimistic` allows to show popup separated from anchor egdes, cause there is no proper fit
 - `align` - `topleft` | `bottomleft` | `bottomright` | `topright`